Care and Treatment for Persons with Mental Illness

-The following information is provided to answer common questions concerning mental illness and substance abuse cases.
+The following information is provided to answer common questions concerning involuntary commitment cases involving mental illness.
 It is not intended to serve as legal advice.

 - The proposed patient is likely mentally ill, and;